f5devcentral/f5-digital-customer-engagement-center/solutions/volterra/client-poc1/README.md

 # Client PoC 1 - Two VPCs with Shared VPC and Shared Services with Volterra

+## To Do
+1. Fix LB, currently 503 error
+2. check backend pool connectivity from Volterra node
+3. define use cases for demo
+4. currently ONLY an internal CE use case (client to  Volterra CE > pool)

 This demo will deploy an example customer with two VPCs and a shared VPC.
 The shared VPC will host F5 services such as Volterra and will deploy a AWS Transit Gateway Volterra site with ingress/egress gateway configured.
 The spoke VPCs will utilize the AWS Transit Gateway for common access to the shared services VPC.

 ## Diagram